TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 34/Psalms 34.18.md

 ---

-Jehovah is nigh unto them that are of a broken heart, And saveth such as are of a contrite spirit.
+Yahweh is near to those who have a broken heart, and saves those who have a crushed spirit.